-The ideal self-driving car drives itself, in any situation.
-But achieving this in practice is difficult, whatever Elon Musk says in his recent externations.
+The ideal self-driving car drives itself, in every situation.
+But achieving this goal in practice is difficult, regardless of what Elon Musk says in his recent externations.

-It is so difficult, in reality, that most companies that work on autonomous driving have provisions for human backup to drive the car remotely and get them out of difficult or confusing situations.
+It's so difficult, in fact, that most companies working on self-driving have provisions for human backup to drive the car remotely and get it out of difficult or confusing situations.
 Just like Voyage.

 Companies are usually reserved about exactly how these systems work.
 They fear that giving details will put their autonomous driving technology in a bad light.